Team Bath (netball)

 Team Bath is an English netball team based at the University of Bath.
-Their senior team plays in the Netball Superleague.
-In 2005–06 they were both founder members and the inaugural champions of the league.
-They were Superleague champions again in 2006–07, 2008–09, 2009–10 and 2013, and British Fast5 All-Stars Champions in 2021.
+In 2005–06 they were both founder members and the inaugural champions of the Super League.
+They were Super League champions again in 2006–07, 2008–09, 2009–10 and 2013, and British Fast5 All-Stars Champions in 2021.
+In 2023, England Netball announced plans to relaunch the Netball Super League in 2025, with an aim to professionalise the league.
+During the tender process, the new operating standards for clubs made it unfeasible for Team Bath's senior team to participate in the league and it was disbanded after the 2024 season.
+The franchise was given a license to continue to deliver the southwest performance pathway on behalf of England Netball including a NXT Gen team.

 The netball team is one of several sports teams based at the University of Bath that use the Team Bath brand name.
 Others include an association football team and a field hockey team.

 History

 Early years

 The modern Team Bath netball team was formed during the late 1990s following the merger of several clubs and teams.
 These include Bath Netball Club, Bath Tigers and the Toucans Netball Club.
-The Team Bath Toucans name is still used by Team Bath's National Premier League team.
+The Team Bath Toucans name is still used by Team Bath's England Netball Premier League team.

 Super Cup

 Between 2001 and 2005, Team Bath Force, together with five other franchises – Northern Flames, London Tornadoes, London Hurricanes, University of Birmingham Blaze and Northern Thunder – competed in the Super Cup.
 In 2004, with a squad that included Sara Bayman, Rachel Dunn, Jess Garland, Tamsin Greenway and Geva Mentor, Team Bath won the Super Cup.
 In the final they defeated Northern Thunder 49–43.
 In 2005, with a squad that included Sara Bayman and Pamela Cookey, Team Bath also won the BUCS netball championship for the first time.